Mayuur25/Mayuur25/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as:
+  Data Engineer

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
+  Advanced Data Engineering

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on"
-- 🤔 I’m looking for help with ...
+  Data Engineering Projects

-- 💬 Ask me about ...
+- 💬 Ask me about:
+  Data, Travelling

 - 📫 How to reach me: ...

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+  I love Travelling
 >
 [![](https://raw.githubusercontent.com/adamalston/adamalston/master/profile.gif)](https://www.adamalston.com/)<!-- If you want the template for my gif, email me! -->